site-name/i18naddress/README.md

-i18naddress can tell you all the names of cities, states, provinces of all country around the world.
+i18naddress can tell you all the names of cities, states, provinces of all nations around the world.

 ```go
 package main